classroomtechtools/managebac_openapply_to_gsheets/README.md

 The `run_MB_HrAttendance_byDate` populates a sheet with homeroom attendance for each day in a date range (which must be manually input).
 It can skip weekends.
 You must provide it a list of year group IDs, which can be found by running `run_MB_Yeargroups`.

-The `report_HrAttendance_byDate` can then be used to build a pivot table which displays daily tabulation of attendance data.

 #### Class Attendance by terms